Naomi Osaka: 2025: Canadian Open final, US Open semifinal, return to top 15

 At the Miami Open, she lost to sixth seed Jasmine Paolini in three sets in the fourth round.
 After an early loss in Madrid, Osaka entered the minor-league Challenger Tour WTA 125 Open de Saint-Malo tournament, her first appearance in a tournament below Tour-level since 2015.
 She defeated Kaja Juvan in the final, achieving her first title since the 2021 Australian Open and her first tournament victory on clay.

-At the Canadian Open, Osaka reached the final but lost in three sets to newcomer Victoria Mboko.
+At the French Open, she lost in the first round to 10th seed Paula Badosa.
+Osaka reached the third round of Wimbledon for the first time since 2018, but lost to Anastasia Pavlyuchenkova.